 For a highly cash-loving country where over 80% of payments are conducted with banknotes and coins, there has been little evidence to suggest the nation is ready for, let alone interested in, this cashless change.

 "There is never a good time for self-inflicted economic wounds.
 But the results of one Japan administered to itself 10 days ago are already in -- and they should worry global markets."

 The cashless push seems in keeping with the "Cashless Vision" report, released in April last year.
-The report says that Japan should double its cashless payments by 2025 in Tokyo, two years earlier that the government's original 2027 goal.
+The report says Japan should aim to double its cashless payments by 2025 in Tokyo, two years earlier than the government's original 2027 goal.

 However, the new tax policy seems to be losing the economic argument, with critics already calling it a bust.
 A recent article from Asia Review questions why "an economy still grappling with deflationary forces [is introducing] tighter fiscal policy during a global trade war".

 "I'm not interested in going cashless.
 I feel uncomfortable with it in case I lose my mobile phone.
 It's also unclear how much I've spent compared with taking money out of my wallet."